 Allow SSL authentication Enables SSL authentication for the protocol (FTP only).
 By selecting this option, personal data such as the login and password may be encrypted and therefore, protected.
-No not scan the FTP No data scans will be performed
+Do not scan the FTP authentication phase No data scans will be performed